CDSoft/pp/README.md

 `pp` preprocesses the content of the file named `FILENAME` and includes it in the current document, using the current environment.
 If the file path is relative it is searched first in the directory of the current file then in the directory of the main file.

 **`!import(FILENAME)`**
-works as `!include(FILENAME)` but no text is emited.
+works as `!include(FILENAME)` but no text is emitted.
 This is useful to import macro definitions.

 **`!raw(TEXT)`**
 `pp` emits `TEXT` without any preprocessing.